akrherz/facets/docs/meetings.md

+31 Aug 2018 - Arritt Gutowski Spender Alex
+  - Arritt and Gutowski are currently planning on attending the PIs meeting
+  - Need to organize the project PIs monthly conference call again

 24 Aug 2018 - Arritt Gutowski Gassman Spender Alex
   - [x] Gassman denoted an excel output issue for me from climodat stations
   - Key project point is to show we compared downscaling approaches